willshepp28/hangman_backend/README.md

   - [] If all fields are filled with their letter before 10 incorrect guesses, the player has won the game.

+## Lesson Learned

+- DEPLOY FROM THE START
+- Test every freaking maor feature , route, function, and api call.
+So much time wasted.
+TDD is a major key alert.
+- Functionality first, design last....
+- make sure your exporting you modules with the right spelling " module.exports not module.export"
+- clean up your routes by putting queries in a query folder.